weaveworks-guides/weave-net-legacy/rails-ubuntu-simple/README.md

   database: webapp_test
 ~~~

-Next, we will create a docker container image with the Rails app.
-To make this simple, a Dockerfile was provided.
-The rails image from dockerhub provides a
-convenient base image on which to build.
+Next create a docker container image with the Rails app.
+To make this simpler, a Dockerfile has been provided.
+The rails image from dockerhub provides a convenient base image on which to build.

-The ruby PostgreSQL client gem depends upon `libpq-dev`, which is also be installed as a
+The ruby PostgreSQL client gem depends upon `libpq-dev`, which is also installed as a
 part of our docker container image.

 The contents of the Dockerfile is as follows: